- Course Number:

 Course DescriptionCovers clinically important diseases and disease processes occurring in small animals.
 Includes the causes, pathogenesis, clinical signs, treatment and prevention of each disease.
 Prerequisites: Admission to Veterinary Technology program.

 Addendum to Course Description

 This course is designed to introduce the student to the wide range of infectious and non-infectious diseases and disorders of dogs and cats.
 The student will develop knowledge of the scientific name; the common name(s); the species affected; the age, sex, and breed predisposition; the etiology/pathogenesis; the clinical signs; the diagnostic tests and the basis for the diagnosis; the treatment; the prognosis, and the prevention for each disease presented.

-This is a three-credit-hour course that meets for three-lecture hours per week.
+This is a four credit-hour course that meets for four-lecture hours per week.

 It is designed for second year veterinary technology students and is a graduation requirement for the Associates Degree in Applied Sciences in Veterinary Technology.
 Credits in this course are not transferable to a four-year school towards a baccalaureate degree.

-There is no specific text required for this course, although The Merck Veterinary Manual is recommended as a reference book.
+There is no textbook required for this course, although The Merck Veterinary Manual is recommended as a reference book.

 Course Activities and Design